apache/arrow/docs/source/cpp/compute.rst

   in sorted order, and all indices before the *N*'th point to elements less or equal to elements at or after the *N*'th (similar to :func:`std::nth_element`).  *N* is given in :member:`PartitionNthOptions::pivot`.
+Nulls are sorted to the end of output.
+NaNs are sorted after normal values but before Nulls.

-* \(2) The output is an array of indices into the input array, that define a non-stable sort of the input array.
+* \(2) The output is an array of indices into the input array, that define a stable sort of the input array.
+Nulls are sorted to the end of output.
+  NaNs are sorted after normal values but before Nulls.

 * \(3) Input values are ordered lexicographically as bytestrings (even for String arrays).